Table of Contents

 TPU – 95A flexible material used for drone shields, camera shields, seals, and more.

-Regarding the 3D printing price of FDM printing, in recent years there have been printers that are 5 times faster, with the first of these in 2022 being Bambulab, and the rest have pretty much caught up.
+Regarding the price of FDM printing, in recent years there have been printers that are 5 times faster, with the first of them in 2022 being Bambulab, and the rest have pretty much caught up in terms of price.

 In FDM 3D printing, the price is relatively low.
-The price per hour of such printing is about 50 NIS per hour of printing (on a fast printer for small quantities), between 600 and 1500 NIS per kilogram in very large quantities.
+The price per hour of such 3D printing is about 50 NIS per printing hour (on a fast printer for small quantities), between 600 and 1500 NIS per kilogram in very large quantities.

 PLA – The lower threshold is provided that there are not many small products involved.